Voting methods in deliberative assemblies: Recorded vote

 Recorded votes may either be taken by actually calling the roll (a task typically ordered by the chair and performed by the secretary) or, in some assemblies, by electronic device.

 Signed ballot

 A signed ballot is sometimes used as a substitute for a roll call vote.
 It allows the members' votes to be recorded in the minutes without the chair having to call the names of each member individually.
 A motion to use a signed ballot is one of the motions relating to methods of voting and the polls.

 Balloting

-Balloting is a form of voting in which the secrecy of the member's choices is desired.
-Members mark their choices on pieces of paper (or electronic devices tailored for such a purpose) and deposit the paper into a ballot box.
-This procedure is typically the usual method in elections.
-Robert's Rules of Order states that if a candidate does not receive a majority vote, the balloting is repeated until a candidate obtains a majority vote.
-Exceptions to this rule must be stated in the organization's rules.
-Such exceptions may include preferential voting, cumulative voting, and runoffs.